Code of Ethics

 Conflict of Interest

-By the very nature of their work, staff members are often privy to information before becomes public.
+By the very nature of their work, staff members are often privy to information before it becomes public.
 Under no circumstances should they use such information to their own advantage before it is disseminated to the public.

 Staff members should not exploit their connection with WLUSP to advertise, endorse or promote products or causes.